sealuzh/cwb-benchmarks/wordpress-bench/README.md

 ## Troubleshooting

-The wordpress cookbook causes some database issues when stopping or restarting the machine.
-Simply reprovision and `install.rb` will fix this issue.
-See https://github.com/brint/wordpress-cookbook/issues/55
+1) Restarting the VM yields the error `Error establishing a database connection`.
+Reprovision the `wordpress` recipe will fix this issue.
+See [fix](https://github.com/joe4dev/wordpress/commit/9385b53564edf683bd3a70a846d6d9daf593900a) and [discussion](https://github.com/brint/wordpress-cookbook/issues/55).

 ## License and Authors